vistadataproject/vistadataproject.github.io/demo/index.md

 -----
 ### CPRS / RPC Server Installation

-The Computerized Patient Record System (CPRS) is a Windows-based graphical user interface that runs on top of the VISTA Server, and according to the ( [Medscape 2016 National Survey of EHR](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), it remains one of the most highly regarded EHRs in the U.S.
+The Computerized Patient Record System (CPRS) is a Windows-based graphical user interface that runs on top of the VISTA Server.
+According to the ( [Medscape 2016 National Survey of EHRs](http://www.medscape.com/features/slideshow/public/ehr2016#page=8) ), it remains one of the most highly regarded by physicians in the U.S.

 CPRS can be installed and runs on all currently supported versions of Microsoft Windows.
-If one wishes to install CPRS on MacOS or LinuxOS, one first needs to create a virtual Windows environment on Mac or Linux using a hypervisor.
+If one wishes to install CPRS on MacOS or LinuxOS, one first needs to create a virtual Windows environment using virtualization.
 One can use either the free open-source [Virtualbox](https://www.virtualbox.org) or commercial [VMWare](http://www.vmware.com/products/fusion.html) hypervisors, and then install Windows in this hypervisor.
 Microsoft also offers free versions of pre-built, virtualized versions of their Windows OS for download for several hosted hypervisors [https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads](https://developer.microsoft.com/en-us/microsoft-edge/tools/vms/#downloads).

 1. From your Windows-based workstation (physical or virtual), download, unzip, and run the OSEHRA CPRS installer: [CPRS_Demo_0613.zip](https://github.com/vistadataproject/documents/raw/master/cprs/osehra/v69/CPRS_Demo_0613.zip)